wlsf82/protractor-components-and-page-objects/README.md

 The same applies to the `Header` component in terms of the `parentElement` as parameter of the `constructor` and in the creation of its own `container`.

-And finally it defines a `heading` element, based on its own `container`.
+And finally, it defines a `heading` element, based on its own `container`.

-> All of them, page object and components, are exported with `module.exports` to be used in the tests themselves.
+> All of them, page object and components, are exported with `module.exports` to expose their APIs for usage, on tests, for example.

 Now let's see how a test file would look like.